Recently, I calculated that there are 168 hours in a week.

 2. Include God in your daily conversations.

-The Hunk and I are probably like many married couples in that we find it hard to make a set time to sit down and pray together.
+My husband Malcolm and I are probably like many married couples in that we find it hard to make a set time to sit down and pray together.

 But we have started to develop an intentional lifestyle of including God in our everyday life.
 For example, if we are talking about something that is causing concern, we pause to pray about it—while we’re in the moment.